martin-beran/fpga/mb50/README.md

 Opcode: 0xb? __(not implemented)__

-If the test is true then it reads one word (two bytes) from memory at the address in register `srcr` into register `dstr`, increments `srcr`, and exchanges values in registers `srcr` and `dstr`.
-If the test is false then it increments the value in register `srcr`.
+If the test is true then it reads one word (two bytes) from memory at the address in register `srcr` into register `dstr`, increments `srcr` by 2, and exchanges values in registers `srcr` and `dstr`.
+If the test is false then it increments the value in register `srcr` by 2.
 It does not modify flags.

 #### MV (Move)